 Listing certifications incorrectly can make even the most qualified candidate look unprofessional or disorganized.
 A properly formatted certifications section proves your expertise and instantly captures recruiter attention, while a messy one gets overlooked.
-The difference isn't in the certification itself, but in how you present it.
+The difference is not in the certification itself, but in how you present it.

 Our AI Resume Builder automatically formats your certifications with the correct structure, order, and emphasis that ATS systems and recruiters expect.
-It turns your hard-earned credentials into compelling evidence of your qualifications, helping candidates with certified skills get 2.4x more interview callbacks.
+It turns your hard-earned credentials into compelling evidence of your qualifications.

 Where to Put Certifications on a Resume